Michael Cerveris: Other activities

+In 2018 Cerveris was honored by The United States Conference of Mayors and Americans for the Arts with the Citizen Artist Award, presented at the annual Mayors' Conference in Washington DC.

+In 2022, he was invited to give the 152nd Commencement Address at Wilson College in Pennsylvania and was presented with an honorary degree, Doctor of Humanities.

 Cerveris has performed at many events, to honor or celebrate notable performers and creatives.
 He performed at The Drama League gala, A Musical Celebration of Broadway on February 7, 2011, which also honored Patti LuPone.
 In November 2010 he appeared at the Sonnet Repertory Theatre benefit, which honored director Jack O'Brien.
 On April 27, 2009, he performed at the Signature Theatre gala, a benefit and to celebrate the first annual Sondheim Award.

 On December 8, 2010, he took part in the Symphony Space "Selected Shorts and Thalia Book Club" series of readings.

 His concert appearances include the Broadway Cabaret Festival, held in October 2010 at The Town Hall (New York).

 Personal life

 Cerveris was once in a relationship with Beth Ostrosky, an actress who is now married to Howard Stern.